 By Joe Ballent

+Please, if it’s not too late, make that a Cheeeeese Burger.
 We just finished unpacking our latest trip, and I’m famished.
-Well, as famished as one can be after eating gourmet steak-and-potatoes feasts, lasagna, and other of the finest culinary concoctions you’ll find on any river in the world.
+Well, as famished as one can be after eating gourmet steak-and-potatoes feasts, lasagna, and other of the finest culinary concoctions.
 Holiday’s guests eat like royalty on the river, but that doesn’t mean we can’t all still appreciate a hard-earned trip to the local eatery as we re-adjust to civilization.
 When I think of summers in Green River, I think of Ray’s.

 Ray’s is hands-down the top recommendation of Holiday guides for post-trip eats.
 Just writing about it has me salivating for a juicy cheeseburger.
-Not only is the food delicious, but the atmosphere is irreplaceably genuine.
-Walls adorned with decades-old river running paraphernalia complement the evocative posters depicting whitewater conquest; all succulent reminders of the amazing adventure you just had and a sort of step-down transition back to the ‘reality’ of paved roads and button-down shirts.
-Guests and guides alike trade stories of rapids, side-hikes, petroglyphs, and campfire stories, while a state-of-the-art digital jukebox serves up tunes as requested to complete the vibe.
+Not only is the food delicious, but the atmosphere is incredibly genuine.
+Walls adorned with decades-old river running paraphernalia complement the evocative posters depicting whitewater conquest.
+All are succulent reminders of the amazing adventure you just had and a sort of step-down transition back to the ‘reality’ of paved roads and button-down shirts.
+Guests and guides alike trade stories of rapids, side-hikes, petroglyphs, and campfire stories.
+While a state-of-the-art digital jukebox serves up tunes as requested to complete the vibe.

 Have we mentioned that the food is delicious?
-Wash down that thick cheeseburger with a cold glass of your favorite brew, or split a pitcher with friends as you exchange stories over a game of pool.
-There’s a lot of establishments where you’ll get the ‘too big and too busy’ vibe, or be made to feel like you’re another cog in the money-making machine that churns out processed food delivered with impersonal service.
+Wash down that thick cheeseburger with a cold glass of your favorite brew.
+Or split a pitcher with friends as you exchange stories over a game of pool.
+There’s a lot of establishments where you’ll get the ‘too big and too busy’ vibe.
+That or you’ll be made to feel like you’re another cog in the money-making machine that churns out processed food delivered with impersonal service.
 Not so at Ray’s.
-Attentive, friendly, approachable wait-staff bring out carefully prepped and prepared dishes that will leave you wanting to keep this family-owned restaurant a secret so you can keep coming back for more without risking letting the world know what you’ve stumbled upon.
+Attentive, friendly, approachable wait-staff bring out carefully prepped and prepared dishes.
+It will leave you wanting to keep this family-owned restaurant a secret so you can keep coming back for more without risking letting the world know what you’ve stumbled upon.